robotlandscape/freetreb/README.md

 ## Before you continue...

 The Honor System applies.
 Don't cheat, don't take anyone's work verbatim.
-If you find this (these?) resource useful, then *please* contribute back and add your own designs and documentation.
+If you find this resource (resources?) useful, then *please* contribute back and add your own designs and documentation.
 In fact, as far as I'm aware, Mr. Kaplo is alright if you do your journal-work here instead of/in addition to your actual journal.